Homepage / Excursion Guides / Saddle up in the San Juans: Our Favorite Equestrian Experiences

 When choosing a horseback riding experience near Telluride, consider the following:

-Highlights: All trails are permitted by the USFS and take you into the mountains surrounding the Telluride area, from Woods Lake to Wilson Mesa to Lizard Head Pass.
+Highlights: All trails are permitted by the USFS and take you deep into the mountains surrounding the Telluride area.

-Who It's For: Ideal for families, beginners, or experienced riders.
+Who It's For: Ideal for experienced riders or beginners who want to get deep in the backcountry and explore high alpine lakes and high alpine terrain.
 Minimum height required - must be able to fit a small saddle.

 Why We Love It: All rides are private and custom to the riders!
 Stunning views make these rides unforgettable.